mexiquin/CYB404_Assmt12_DebianSSHKeys/README.md

 For the sake of the assignment, all public keys were already removed from the archives, then converted to ZIP archives for easier use.

+You can download the archives via the *Releases* tab, or you can clone the raw folders using *git*